KarlSchultze/dyadic-beurling-reduction/README.md

 ## Suggested citation

-Schultze, Karl. _A Dyadic-to-Integer Beurling Reduction for a Reciprocal Nyman--Beurling Refinement._ Preliminary research note, v0.1.4, 2026.
+Schultze, Karl. *A Dyadic-to-Integer Beurling Reduction for a Reciprocal Nyman--Beurling Refinement.* Preliminary research note, v0.1.5, 2026.

 ## Transparency

 This draft was prepared with AI assistance.
 It should be independently verified before citation, redistribution, or formal submission.

 ## License